The Execution of the Siamese Gay Prince Rakronnaret (Kraison): Power and a Charge of Treason

 Men in women’s costumes for a theatre performance in the reign of Rama VI.
 This is likely what members of Rakronnaret’s troupe may also have looked like

-The Verdict Against Rakronnaret and Its Execution
+The Verdict and Execution

 – King Rama III on Prince Rakronnaret’s conduct

-Three of the prince’s accomplices were also executed - a judge, his deputy, and an official from the royal palace service.
+Three of the prince’s accomplices were also executed: a judge, his deputy, and an official from the royal palace service.
 They were beheaded.

 View of Bangkok, John Heaviside Clark, 1828